-Paint the roof in the color of your choice or leave it be.
+- Paint the roof.
 I used the Martha Stewart Multi-Surface Metallic Acrylic Paint in Auburn Copper.
 When the entire house is painted, spray a coat of clear sealant over the entire piece.

 Now, it’s all in the details.
-Start decorating your soda bottle fairy house with small stones (from an old fish tank we had), twigs (from our yard), fabric for the curtains, and twine.
+Start decorating!
+We used small stones (from an old fish tank we had), twigs (from our yard), fabric for the curtains, and twine.
 This is where you can let your imagination run wild and decorate the soda bottle fairy house any way you desire.

 Here’s how we decorated our house –